 Hash functions

 A hash function is function which can have a number of different properties in cryptography.
-Most often, it is requried that the hash function is one-way or preimage resistant.
+Most often, it is required that the hash function is one-way or preimage resistant.
 If such a hash function exists, then many other primitives are known to exist.
 In other settings, it’s important that the hash function is collision resistant, meaning that it is hard to find two colliding inputs and implies one-wayness.

 Syntax